 Size is always understood or talked about in relation to some other thing.
 Size is a relative concept.
 It has no meaning within itself.
-For instance, a cat is small to you but with an ant’s perspective, it is, suffice it to say, quite big.
+For instance, a cat is small to you but with an ant’s perspective, it is, suffices it to say, quite big.
 Size has a huge role to play in mathematics.
-The biggest mistake one makes is to think of math as a subject and only that.
 It is important to comprehend patterns and numbers in real life and come to the realization that mathematics is what’s around us and all we do is define and better understand it in your classrooms.